 When the season for greens ends, however, goosefoots’ inconspicuous flowers go to seed.
 After the plants dry and turn brown in late summer and fall, the fully developed seeds can be stripped into a collecting container along with the dry chaff.
 Rubbing and winnowing reveals the black seeds.

-To me, these seeds look absolutely delicious—but of course, looks can be deceiving.
+To me, these seeds look delicious—but of course, looks can be deceiving.
+Indeed, although this quality may vary by species, they are often quite bitter.

-Saponins are glycoside poisons found in many plants, including common edibles like beans, tomatoes, and spinach (Elpel, 2013, 6th ed.).
+Saponins are glycoside poisons found in many plants, including common edibles like beans, tomatoes, and spinach.
 They are used commercially as foaming agents, and if you run water into a bowl of something with a high saponin content like buffaloberries (Sheperdia canadensis) you’ll see why—the water foams up like soap.
 Similarly, when I run water into a bowl of goosefoot seeds, the water foams up as if I had added dish soap to the bowl.

-“Saponins may be interesting as potential insecticides, antibiotics, and fungicides, and to the pharmaceutical industry as a mediator of intestinal permeability, which could aid the absorption of specific drugs, and for reducing the level of cholesterol,” writes Sven-Erik Jacobsen in his paper on “The Worldwide Potential for Quinoa” (2003).
+“Saponins may be interesting as potential insecticides, antibiotics, and fungicides, and to the pharmaceutical industry as a mediator of intestinal permeability, which could aid the absorption of specific drugs, and for reducing the level of cholesterol,” writes Sven-Erik Jacobsen (2003).

-However, to reduce both bitterness and toxicity, the saponins should be removed from quinoa, C. berlandieri, and other, similarly used edible goosefoot seeds, prior to eating.
+However, to reduce bitterness and toxicity, most of the saponins should be removed from quinoa and goosefoot seeds prior to eating.

 The Blister Method

 Kallas includes an interesting account of Bolivian quinoa processing in his book (2010), which involves women toasting the seeds on a metal tray over the fire to loosen the saponin layer before tipping the hot seeds into a stone basin to tread upon with bare feet.
-This turns the coat to a dust that can be winnowed away, but the practice also reportedly gives the women blisters and chronic back pain.
-(The seeds are later rinsed in several changes of water and set to dry.)
+This turns the coat to a dust that can be winnowed away.
+The seeds are later rinsed in several changes of water and set to dry.

 I sat on the couch for a couple hours painstakingly rubbing chaff from seeds, and the dry seeds again for extra measure, between my fingertips.
 This hurt my fingers a little and I later suffered dry, cracked skin on my fingertips.
 I also tried rubbing them in a rubber garlic-peeling tube, but they kept flying out—so maybe two flat layers of rubber would work better.